fer-nando-machado/node-transactions/README.md

 CREATE DATABASE "node-transactions" OWNER "node-transactions-username";
 ```

-Optionally, you can also change the default values of the environment variables and update the script above accordingly.
+Optionally, you can change the values of the environment variables and update the script above accordingly.

 ```ts
 DB_USERNAME = "node-transactions-username";